What Is Psoriatic Arthritis?

 Diet and Weight Management

 Some of the foods you eat may trigger an inflammatory response.
-A study reported by the Journal for Vitamin and Nutrition Research suggests that plant-based foods can help regulate the inflammatory process.
+A study reported by the suggests that plant-based foods can help regulate the inflammatory process.
 Therefore, a diet rich in vegetables, fruit, and whole wheat can reduce inflammation.

 A healthy diet can also help you maintain a healthy weight.
 Excess weight can add stress to your joints and interfere with mobility.